 Here is my gift, not roses on your grave, not sticks of burning incense.
 You lived aloof, maintaining to the end your magnificent disdain.
 You drank wine, and told the wittiest jokes, and suffocated inside stifling walls.
 Alone you let the terrible stranger in, and stayed with her alone.
 Now you're gone, and nobody

-Anna Andreyevna Akhmatova was born Anna Gorenko into an upper-class family in Odessa, the Ukraine, in 1889.
+Anna Andreyevna Akhmatova was born Anna Gorenko in Odessa, the Ukraine, on June 23, 1889.
 Her interest in poetry began in her youth, but when her father found out about her aspirations, he told her not to shame the family name by becoming a "decadent poetess".
 He forced her to take a pen name, and she chose the last name of her maternal great-grandmother.
 She attended law school in Kiev and married Nikolai Gumilev, a poet and critic, in 1910.
 Shortly after the marriage, he travelled to Abyssinia, leaving her behind.
 While Gumilev was away, Akhmatova wrote many of the poems that would be published in her popular first book, Evening.
 Her son Lev was also born in 1912.
 He was raised by his paternal grandmother, who disliked Akhmatova.
 Akhmatova protested this situation, but her husband supported his family.
 She would visit with her son during holidays and summer.
 Later, Akhmatova would write that "motherhood is a bright torture.
 I was not worthy of it."

 Upon Evening's publication in 1912, Akhmatova became a cult figure among the intelligentsia and part of the literary scene in St. Petersburg.
 Her second book, Rosary (1914), was critically acclaimed and established her reputation.
 With her husband, she became a leader of Acmeism, a movement which praised the virtues of lucid, carefully-crafted verse and reacted against the vagueness of the Symbolist style which dominated the Russian literary scene of the period.
 She and Gumilev divorced in 1918.
 Akhmatova married twice more, to Vladimir Shileiko in 1918, whom she divorced in 1928, and Nikolai Punin, who died in a Siberian labor camp in 1953.
 The writer Boris Pasternak, who was already married, had proposed her numerous times.